lucafrance/lucafrance.github.io/_drafts/eu-open-source.md

 ---
-title: Open source software is fundamental for a successful European tech industry 🇪🇺
+title: Open source culture is fundamental for a successful European tech industry 🇪🇺
 tags: []
 ---